Sliding Window Algorithm Code Template

 for (int j = i + 1; j < s.length(); j++)

-The idea is straightforward, but obviously, the complexity of this algorithm is definitely greater than O(N^2), which is not good.
+This idea is simple, but the time complexity is definitely more than , which is not good.

 The sliding window algorithm works like this:

-- We use two pointers, left and right, in the string
+- We use two pointers, left and right, to define a window in string

 S